-- A written summary of all the evidence, testimony and proceedings had and presented at the Hearing shall be made by a person designated by the Hearing Board for that purpose: or - 2.
+- 1. A written summary of all the evidence, testimony and proceedings had and presented at the Hearing shall be made by a person designated by the Hearing Board for that purpose; or - 2.
 Any interested person, including the District, may at his own cost provide a certified shorthand reporter satisfactory to the Hearing Board who shall prepare a verbatim transcript of all the evidence, testimony and proceedings had and presented at the hearing.

-The Hearing Board may require that the original and one copy of such transcript, each certified to by the reporter as to its accuracy, be filed with the Hearing Board within thirty (30) days from the closing date of the hearing unless required by the Board prior to that time.
+The Hearing Board may require that the original and one copy of such transcript, each certified to by the reporter as to its accuracy, be filed with the Hearing Board within thirty (30) days from the closing date of the hearing unless required by the Board prior to that time, at the expense of the party requesting the same.

-(2.0) RULE 5:13 - Preliminary Matters.
+(2.0) Rule 4:13 - Preliminary Matters.

-Preliminary matters such as setting a date for hearings, granting scontinuances, approving petitions for filing, allowing amendments, issuing subpoenas, and other preliminary rulings not determinative of the merits of the case may be made by the Chairman or any two members of the Hearing Board and without notice.
+Preliminary matters such as setting a date for hearings, granting continuances, approving petitions for filing, allowing amendments, issuing subpoenas, and other preliminary rulings not determinative of the merits of the case may be made by the Chairman or any two members of the Hearing Board and without notice.

-(2.0) RULE 5:14 - Official Notice.
+(2.0) Rule 4:14 - Official Notice.